 Students taking distance learning classes are required to attend two Residential Institutes (RI) per academic year.
 Each RI is 5 days.
 Currently the RIs are held in the fall and winter, in February and late September or October.
 Please visit the Residential Institute page for current information.

-Doctoral students are provided NSU computer accounts including email and Blackboard, but must obtain their own Internet service providers, use their own computer systems and have a usable web camera.
+Doctoral students are provided NSU computer accounts including email and Canvas, but must obtain their own Internet service providers, use their own computer systems and have a usable web camera.
 Distance learning students use the web to access course materials, announcements, email, distance library services, subscription library databases, and other information, and for interaction with faculty and fellow students.
-Online, interactive learning methods are based on the use of Blackboard as a course management system.
+Online, interactive learning methods are based on the use of Canvas as a course management system.
 Online activities facilitate frequent student-to-faculty and student-to-student interaction.
 They are supported by threaded discussion boards, white boards, chat rooms, email, and multimedia presentations.
-In addition, Blackboard enables students to submit assignments online in multimedia formats and to receive their professors' reviews of assignments online in the same formats.
+In addition, Canvas enables students to submit assignments online in multimedia formats and to receive their professors' reviews of assignments online in the same formats.